 - Outside Bar (or Engulfing Bar): Represents an expansion in volatility.
 The second candle completely “engulfs” the previous one, signaling a strong, decisive move has already begun.

-This pause signifies a temporary equilibrium where neither buyers nor sellers are strong enough to push the price beyond the previous period’s top or bottom.
-It’s a “calm before the storm,” indicating that energy is building for the next significant price move – often a decisive break in patterns like the cup and handle bar formation.
+Volatility Cycle: This pause signifies a temporary equilibrium where neither buyers nor sellers are strong enough to push the price beyond the previous period’s extremes.
+It represents a volatility contraction, indicating that energy is coiling for the next significant directional expansion.

 1.2.
 Why Inside Bars Are Popular Among Price Action Traders